BukolaEasy/LITA-CAPSTONE-Project/README.md

 - GitHub for Portfolio Building

 ### Data Cleaning and Preparation
+---
-  in the initial phase of Data cleanind and preparations, the following action ere performened
+  In the initial phase of Data cleaning and preparations, the following action were performened
   1. Data Inspection
   2. Data Cleaning and Formatting

 ### DATA STRUCTURE
+---
 The dataset contains:
 - Order ID,
 - Customer ID,